palantir/policy-bot/README.md

   # Automatically request reviewers when a Pull Request is opened
   # if this rule is pending, there are no assigned reviewers, and if the
   # Pull Request is not in Draft.
-Reviewers are selected randomly
-  # based on the set of requirements for this rule.
+  # Reviewers are selected based on the set of requirements for this rule
+  # and reviewers can be augmented using the mode option.
   request_review:
     # False by default
     enabled: true
+    # mode modifies how users are selected. `all-users` will request all users
+    # who are able to approve the pending rule. `random-users` selects a small
+    # set of random users based on the required count of approvals.
+    # defaults to 'random-users'
+    mode: all-users|random-users

   # "methods" defines how users may express approval.
 The defaults are below.
   methods: